d4f/backbone-highway/README.md

 `Backbone.Highway` wraps the `Backbone.Router` to simplify its use and bring new functionalities.

-This is a simplified version of the previous `Backbone.Highway` library completely re-written in ES2015.

 Added functionalities compared to the `Backbone.Router` are:

  * Named routes